Bruce Brown NBA Playoffs Player Props: Nuggets vs. Timberwolves

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Timberwolves, have one of the fastest tempos, ranking seventh with 104 possessions per contest.

-- The Timberwolves are the 18th-best defensive squad in the NBA, allowing 115.8 points per game.
+- Defensively, the Timberwolves are ranked 18th in the league, conceding 115.8 points per game.

-- The Timberwolves are the 22nd-ranked team in the league, giving up 44.7 rebounds per game.
+- The Timberwolves allow 44.7 rebounds per game, ranking 22nd in the league.

-- Looking at assists, the Timberwolves have allowed 25 per contest, 10th in the NBA.
+- The Timberwolves are the 10th-ranked team in the NBA, giving up 25 assists per game.

-- The Timberwolves are the 16th-ranked squad in the league at allowing threes, conceding 12.3 made 3-pointers per game.
+- In terms of 3-pointers, the Timberwolves have given up 12.3 makes per game, 16th in the NBA.

 Bruce Brown vs. the Timberwolves